248 Kms from Sholapur

 Last week, one of my friends who was visiting Mumbai asked for my recommendations on things to do in Mumbai, where to eat and places to stay at Lonavla.Mumbai has always dazzled everyone with its charm.
 The warmth and high spirits of the city is quiet enticing.Here is what to do in Mumbai if you are there for a day or two!

-Given the extreme popularity of the hill station, mainstream travellers often miss out on the historical attractions of the beautiful town.
+Given the extreme popularity of the hill station, mainstream travellers often miss out on the historical attractions of the beautiful tourist places near Delhi.
 Situated very close to Lonavala are the Karla Caves, Bedsa Caves and Bhaja Caves that make for an interesting visit.
 Also check out the Lohagad, Visapur and Tungi Forts that hail back to the Yadava Empire.Distance from Mumbai: 96 kmWhere to stay: Citrus Lonavla3.
 Go trekking in Khandala

 Recently we went for new year Eve party were in the mid night we met three people, although we were strangers to each other we share are snacks drinks hooka and danced like best friends this was my best new year eve ever because a place were no mobile no network we were not talking on what's app or fb but sharing our thoughts and singing n dancing forgetting all worries ..